tianxianglan01/TwitterStockAnalysisV2/README.md

 ### Docker-Compose and K8s
 - let docker-compose create the images and connections between images and then have K8s host the container.
-- images needed: mysql, and your app
+- images needed: mysql, and my app